Advance registration is required.

 Academic Procession

-Alumni/ae from reunion classes are invited to join members of the Class of 2023, trustees, and faculty in the procession to the Commencement tent.
+Alumni/ae from reunion classes are invited to join the Class of 2025, trustees, and faculty in the procession to the Commencement tent.
 (Academic attire is required.)

 Formation at Annandale Road, south of the Chapel of the Holy Innocents